Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Burns and scalds

-Burns are common.
-Common causes include sunburn, scalds from hot water in the home and chemical burns.
-Read about the symptoms, treatments, and different types.
+Burns are common and causes include sunburn, scalds from hot water and chemical burns.
+Read about the symptoms of and treatment options for burns.

 Sun protection — infographic